tr1s/tris-shopify-webpack-boilerplate/readme.md

 ## A note on Pull Requests

-If you can make this better, or notice any issues, please feel free to submit a pull request!
+If you can make this better, or notice any issues, please feel free to submit a pull request.

-Thanks!
+Thanks!!

 Follow me on twitter [@triscodes](https://twitter.com/triscodes) 💎.